paperclip-ui/legacy-paperclip/packages/paperclip-vscode-extension/README.md

+> ⚠️ Note that Paperclip is currently in Alpha, so expect a few bugs!

 #### Build UIs in real-time with [Paperclip](http://github.com/crcn/paperclip) ⚡️

 Paperclip is a template language that's designed for visual development.
 See what you're creating in real-time, directly within VS Code.